mwenell/languageSelector/README.md

 ![Example Screenshot](https://kommentit.fi/language/img/screenshot.png "Example Screenshot")

-There are two way to use it:
+There are two ways to use it:
 - Define hreflang tag and URL for each language version of the page at head of DOM (recommended)
 - Inline HTML by using lang properties in HTML elements